Today, we will be presenting you with 25 chicken nesting boxes plans!

 If you don’t want to do any renovation on your coop, this next one might suit your taste.

-The triplex has three compartments or nesting boxes which is enough to support an average-sized flock.
+The triplex has three compartments or nesting boxes, which may be enough to support a smaller flock.
 It’s simple but can be trusted to do its job well.
 It’s a pretty good go-to nesting box if you’re not quite sure what you want yet.
 However, it’s too early to give up!
 We still have 23 more nesting boxes for you to check out!

 3. The Quadruplex

-You might be hesitant with the triplex if you have some hens who lay eggs often.
+You might be hesitant with the triplex if you have a larger number of hens.
 Well, we believe more is better than less.
 So, if you’re not yet sure about the numbers, maybe the quadruplex is what you’re looking for.
 It’s still simple and very doable.
 However, as the name suggests, it has four compartments compared to the triplex’s three partitions.

 4. The 2-Story Nesting Shelf